b4sen/pubquiz/README.md

 ## Pubquiz

-This project is still work in progress!
+This project is still work in progress and it's not intended to be published in production!
+I'm building it out of curiosity and fun.
 The API is more or less done.
 Built with FastAPI and React.

 ## Installation